-Market value is the most probable price real estate should bring when offered for sale by a person who is willing, but not obligated to sell it, and is bought by a person who is willing to purchase it, but is not forced to do so (as per the market value on December 31 of the tax year preceding the reassessment).
+Market value is the most probable price real estate should bring when offered for sale by a person who is willing but not obligated to sell it and is bought by a person who is willing to purchase it but is not forced to do so (as per the market value on December 31 of the tax year preceding the reassessment).

-What is Taxable, or Capped value?
+What is Taxable or Capped value?

 Market Value may be "capped" at the time of reassessment.
-The taxable (Capped) value is the lower of the market value or a maximum increase of 15% to the previous market value, if applicable.
+If applicable, the taxable (Capped) value is the lower market value or a maximum increase of 15% to the previous market value.

 What factors are weighed when determining the new taxable value of properties?
 Act 388 of 2006 established definitions of market value for ad valorem tax purposes.
-The 2018 reassessment taxable value will be the lower of either the fair-market value of the property as of December 31, 2017, or the limited (capped) value of no greater than 15% of the 2017 taxable value.
+Accordingly, the 2023 reassessment taxable value will be the lower of either the property's fair market value as of December 31, 2022, or the limited (capped) value of no greater than 15% of the 2022 taxable value.